 Finally, in the context of the overall project, a further step in this project would be to help local fishers evaluate the risk of Hg consumption in SMB and YP that are caught as food.
 The models in this report could be used to create a predictive model for SMB and YP using fish size parameters (total length, total weight) to determine fish Hg concentrations.
-This predictive model can determine the probability that SMB or YP with a certain length or weight will exceed the 500 μg Hg kg-1 wet weight-1 consumption threshold based on the site which they were caught.
+This predictive model can determine the probability that SMB or YP with a certain length or weight will exceed the 500 μg Hg kg-1 wet weight-1 Canadian commercial consumption threshold based on the site which they were caught.

 Literature Cited